josh/selector-observer/README.md

 })
 ```

 Both accomplish similar tasks.
-But in this example, using `delegated-events` would be preferred as there's little upfront overhead to installing the click handler.
-Each `selector-observer` registration adds a little bit of start up overhead.
+However, in this example, using `delegated-events` would be preferred as there's little upfront overhead to installing the click handler.
+Each `selector-observer` registration adds a little bit of startup overhead.

 However, not all events types will work with `delegated-events`.
-In order for the event to work, it must bubble.
-Certain event types don't bubble like `mouseenter` and `mouseleave`.
+For the event to work, it must bubble.
+Specific event types do not bubble like `mouseenter` and `mouseleave`.
 In this case, use `selector-observer` and direct bind.

 ## Advanced Usage